KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

 6. Developers to ensure that web-facing applications are properly secured, check all inputs from the users.
 7. Zero trust networks utilize micro-segmentation to make cloud network security far more granular

 ##### AAA Protocol

 1. Authentication : prove identity
 2. Authorization : determinate what user can do
 3. Accounting : records what user does

 <p align="right">(<a href="#top">back to top</a>)</p>

+#### Amazon Web Services AWS

+##### Best Practices

+* Naming Convention

+  `groupID_projectName_username_resourceName`

+  For example:

+  `cyber10x_calculator_konrad_server`

+* Always stop the instances (servers) when not in use

+* Delete resources when no longer needed

+##### Regions & Zones

+* Region has multiple zones, collection of availability zones
+* Availability zone is one or more discrete data centers with redundant power,networking and connectivity in an AWS region.

+##### Elastic Compute Cloud (EC2)

+* EC2 provides scalable computing capacity in the AWS
+* EC2 can be used to launch as many or as few virtual servers as needed, configure security and networking and mange storage.
+* EC2 enables you to scale up or down to handle changes in the requirements or spikes in popularity reducing your need to forecast traffic

+##### EC2 Components

+1. **Amazon Machine Image (AMI)**

+   Template that contains a software, its used to create instance

+2. **Instance**

+   Virtual server in the cloud

+3. **Key Pairs**

+   * A key pair, consisting of a private key and a public key
+   * is a set of security credential that you use to prove your identity when connecting to an instance
+   * Amazon keeps public key and private key is used to access instance.

+##### Simple Storage Service (S3)

+Interface that you can use to store and retrieve any amount of data at any time and from anywhere

+##### S3 Components

+* **Bucket**

+  A bucket is a container for objects stored in S3.
+Every object is contained in a bucket

+* **Object**

+  Object are the fundamental entitles stored in S3.
+Object consist of object data and metadata.
+An object is uniquely identified within a bucket by a key (name) and version ID

+* **Keys**

+  A key is the unique identifier for an object within a bucket.
+Every object in a bucket has exactly one key.

+<p align="right">(<a href="#top">back to top</a>)</p>